Factbox-Major U.S. companies making masks, vaccines mandatory | MarketScreener

 regardless of vaccination status

+McDonald's Corp Mandated all U.S.-based office workers to be vaccinated, and all

-McDonald's Corp All McDonald's customers and staff to start wearing masks again
+customers and staff to wear masks inside its U.S. restaurants in

-inside its U.S. restaurants in areas with high or substantial
+areas with high or substantial transmission

+New York Stock Exchange Anyone accessing its trading floor at 11 Wall Street needs to be

 Morgan Stanley Staff and clients will not be allowed to enter the bank's New York